Searching for GEMS: The Occurrence of Giant Planets orbiting M-dwarfs within 100 pc: Discussion

 \subsection{Future Work}

-This work to search a 100 pc M-dwarf sample is a pilot study to prepare for the analysis of a 200 pc M-dwarf sample, which represents a further eight-fold increase in sample size.
+This search within a 100 pc M-dwarf sample is a pilot study to prepare for the analysis of a 200 pc M-dwarf sample, which represents a further eight-fold increase in sample size.
 Work beyond the 200 pc sample will aim to produce occurrence rates for giant exoplanets orbiting all M-dwarfs observed by TESS.
 The larger sample will also aid in adopting more sophisticated occurrence rate estimation techniques such as an HBM approach with astrophysical stellar dependent priors or the ABC method.

-Future work will include the additional observation and characterization of the new GEMS candidate identified in this work, TIC 146712644.
 This search also yielded 267 non-noise false positives at the manual vetting stage, including 142 circularized EBs, 19 eccentric EBs, 69 contact binaries, and two other transiting systems with periods beyond the scope of this study.
 Further work on these FPs will utilize spectroscopic observations, which coupled with TESS photometry, and ground-based photometric follow-up will allow us to confirm the false positive nature of these objects.
 These observations of double-lined EBs, which make up the majority of the FP sample, provide some of the best and most direct measurements of masses, radii, and limb darkening coefficients, which are especially useful in a regime where asteroseismology is not effective \citep{henry_character_2024}.
 These model-independent measurements of the M-dwarfs can then be used to compare and constrain theoretical models of low mass stars near the hydrogen-burning limit, a regime where models still show significant discrepancies from observations \citep{Baroch2018}, and will help to enable a more accurate characterization of the planets orbiting them \citep{benedict_solar_2016}.
 The sample of FPs will also allow us to help form statistics of close-in binaries around M-dwarf primaries, helping to inform the statistics of close companions to M-dwarf primaries, which will help reconcile the differences seen between planet occurrence rates derived from radial velocity surveys with transit surveys \citep{Moe2021}.

 In addition to direct outgrowths of this study, this work emphasizes the need for future work across several different areas. \autoref{fig:occ_per} demonstrates the need for more precise constraints on GEMS with orbital periods longer than 10 days.
 Such constraints might be enabled by the upcoming \underline{PLA}netary \underline{T}ransits and \underline{O}scillations of stars mission (PLATO; \citet{Rauer2025}), which includes M-dwarfs in its target list ($M_* < 0.5 ~\mathrm{M_\odot}$) and a nominal mission life of $>4$ years.
 These estimates would help to determine whether an ice line occurrence rate turnover similar to that observed by \citet{fernandes_hints_2019} in FGK-star giant planets exists for GEMS as well.
 Furthermore, \autoref{fig:occ_rad} notes the lack of occurrence rate data for super-Neptunes orbiting M-dwarfs.